ilmarkerm/ansible-oracle-home-mgmt/README.md

 * Oracle Grid infrastructure or Oracle Restart installation is required
 * Fully automated, up to the point that you have a job in Jenkins that is triggered by push to version control system (git)
 * Home description in Ansible variable file also servers as documentation
+* All tasks are idempotent, so you can execute playbook multiple times.
+If the servers already have the desired state, nothing will be changed

 Ideal workflow to install a new home:
 * Describe in Ansible variable file the home name, base installer location and list of patches needed